TD Bank Group Newsroom

 The Toronto-Dominion Bank Receives Regulatory Approval for Normal Course Issuer Bid

-TORONTO, Jan.
-7, 2022 /CNW/ - The Toronto-Dominion Bank (TD) (TSX: TD) announced today that the Toronto Stock Exchange (TSX) and the Office of the Superintendent of Financial Institutions Canada (OSFI) have approved TD's previously announced normal course issuer bid.
-As previously announced, TD intends to launch a new normal course issuer bid to repurchase for cancellation up to 50 million of its common shares.
-The new normal course issuer bid will commence on January 11, 2022 and end on January 10, 2023, such earlier date as TD may determine or such earlier date as TD may complete its purchases pursuant to the notice of intention filed with the TSX.
+TORONTO, Aug.
+28, 2023 /CNW/ - The Toronto-Dominion Bank (TD) (TSX: TD) announced today that the Toronto Stock Exchange (TSX) and the Office of the Superintendent of Financial Institutions Canada (OSFI) have approved TD's previously announced normal course issuer bid.
+As previously announced, TD intends to terminate its existing normal course issuer bid (the "Existing Bid") and launch a new normal course issuer bid (the "New Bid") to repurchase for cancellation up to 90 million of its common shares.
+The Existing Bid will terminate on August 30, 2023.
+The New Bid will commence on August 31, 2023 and end on August 30, 2024, or such earlier date as TD may determine.

-The maximum number of shares that may be repurchased for cancellation under the bid represents approximately 2.7% of the 1,824,672,626 common shares issued and outstanding as at December 31, 2021.
-Under the rules of the TSX, TD is entitled to repurchase, during each trading day, up to 1,237,592 common shares (excluding purchases made pursuant to the block purchase exception), being 25% of the average daily trading volume of 4,950,370 common shares during the six calendar months prior to the commencement of the bid.
+The maximum number of shares that may be repurchased for cancellation under the New Bid represents approximately 4.95% of the public float of 1,817,917,586 common shares as at August 21, 2023, or 4.9% of the 1,819,206,863 issued and outstanding common shares as at August 21, 2023.
+Under the rules of the TSX, TD is entitled to repurchase, during each trading day, up to 1,599,788 common shares (excluding purchases made pursuant to the block purchase exception), being 25% of the average daily trading volume of 6,399,153 common shares during the six calendar months prior to the commencement of the New Bid.